proxytranslation/user-docs/dashboard2/pages_list.md

 - Their extension (especially useful for resources)

-- Their [mime type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types "MDN web docs").
+- Their [MIME type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types "MDN web docs").
 Note that the extension of a file isn't necessarily the same as its mime type.

 ### Page details and options